My.EOU Portal Current Students Faculty/Staff

 THEA 406 Senior Project (3) Institutional grad requirement – UWR

-The design, research and implementation of a project that reflects the student’s expertise and culmination of learning in an area of theatre scholarship or production. .
+The design, research and implementation of a project that reflects the student’s expertise and culmination of learning in an area of theatre or production.
 Prerequisite: Consent of instructor.
 Student must have at least junior standing to register for this course

 THEA 407 Senior Seminar (1-5)